Getting Around Ireland on Public Transportation

 If you want to see the more rural parts of Ireland without renting a car, it is best to take a bus.

-Unlike the rail system, Bus Eireann operates buses all across the country, reaching the most rural of places.
+Bus Eireann operates buses all across the country, even reaching the most rural of places.

-For tourists, an open return travel pass is a good idea.
+For tourists who intend to use buses a lot during their time in Ireland, an open return travel pass is a good idea.

 A day return travel pass is valid for both outbound and return travel within a 24-hour period.
 A monthly travel pass can also be purchased, which is valid for outbound and return travel within one month.